coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 local$ bundle install
 ```

-Check that it works
+Check that the rails app works

 ```
 # ~/dev/trackerr
 local$ rails s
 ```

-You should see something like:
+In your browser, you should see something like this at localhost:3000

 ![Rails 6 Default Index Screenshot](/img/rails-6-ec2-tutorial-1/rails-6-success.png)

-Nice, it works.

 This is my favorite place for an init commit in git: It's fresh, it's new, it works.
 I haven't broken anything yet.

 ```